ibm-cloud-docs/vpc/vsi_is_provisioning_scripts.md

 The cloud-config script is not appropriate for Windows virtual servers.
 If your instance does not contain instance storage, do not use this script.
 It might configure an unintended device.
 {: important}

-Here are some details about items that are found in the cloud-config script:
+See the following information about items that are found in the cloud-config script:

 * disk_setup: creates a single default partition spanning the entire disk with a master boot record.
 The “overwrite: false” causes this operation to be skipped if the device is already partitioned.
 * fs_setup: creates an ext4 file system on the first partition of the vdb block device and gives it the label “inststg1”.
 You can adjust the file system type and label to suit your needs.
 The “overwrite: false” setting prevents formatting the partition if it is already formatted with a file system.